The National Flag of Canada and the flags of provinces, territories and local governments are symbols of honour and pride for Canadians.

 - June 23 – National Day of Remembrance for Victims of Terrorism

-- September 10 – Firefighters' National Memorial Day
+- Second Sunday in September – Firefighters' National Memorial Day

 - Last Sunday in September – Police and Peace Officers' National Memorial Day